 Attorneys are not allowed to inform the jurors how much insurance is available to compensate victims for their injuries.

 If you have ever been the victim of a negligent driver, you know that you deal with the insurance company, and not the at-fault party directly.
 In fact, the at-fault party has very little, if any authority regarding negotiations and pre-trial settlements.
-This is true even in personal injury trials, as it’s not the at-fault party, but the insurance company, that is directing the defense.
+In personal injury trials, it is the insurance company, not the at-fault party, that directs the defense.
 A personal injury case goes to trial when the injured party and the insurance company are unable to agree on the monetary amount for damages.
 However, when the lawsuit is initially filed, the insurance company is omitted as a defendant, and the at-fault party is named instead.
-This is because insurance companies are protected under Florida’s Non-Joinder Statute which prohibits attorneys from revealing to a jury that the defendant has insurance coverage, not to mention how much.
-This Rule precludes the jury knowing how much insurance coverage is available to compensate an injured party.
+This is because insurance companies are protected under Florida’s Non-Joinder Statute, which prohibits attorneys from revealing to a jury that the defendant has insurance coverage, not to mention how much.
+This rule prevents the jury from knowing how much insurance coverage is available to compensate an injured party.

 The intent behind this legislation is to protect insurance companies from potential jury bias.
 Unfortunately, the application can be misleading for a juror because it seems as though the plaintiff is suing a defendant personally.
-Oftentimes, insurance defense attorneys will play into this misconception and try to lead a jury to believe that a plaintiff is suing the defendant for all they have when, in fact, there is adequate insurance and compensation available.
-The reality is that this Rule really just leaves jurors in the dark.
+Oftentimes, insurance defense attorneys will play into this misconception and try to lead a jury to believe a plaintiff is suing the defendant for all they have when, in fact, there is adequate insurance and compensation available.
+The reality is that this rule really just leaves jurors in the dark.

 Insurance companies pay doctors a lot of money to get an opinion that support their defense.